 If you’re a homeowner, your biggest direct debit is probably a mortgage payment.
 Given the rapid rise in house prices over the last decade, it’s easy to see how people fall behind on payments when they’re hit by sickness or unexpected unemployment.
 As with most eventualities, you can protect yourself against it – at a cost.

 In this post, I’ll introduce Mortgage Payment Protection Insurance (MPPI), explaining how it works, what it covers, and what alternatives are available.

 How does Mortgage Payment Protection Insurance work?

 In return for a monthly premium, an MPPI policy usually covers your monthly mortgage payments for up to two years in the event of accident, sickness, or redundancy.
-Payments are typically capped at £2,000 or 65% of your salary, whichever is lower.1 Some policies also cover other major outgoings, such as Council Tax.
+Payments are typically capped at £2,000 or 65% of your salary, whichever is lower. ((If you’re self-employed through a limited company, this might be based on your payroll salary and not on any dividends.
+You need to check this with any potential insurer.))
+Some policies also cover other major outgoings, such as Council Tax.

 MPPI is sometimes referred to as an ASU policy.
 ASU stands for Accident, Sickness, and Unemployment.
 Unemployment is misleading, though, as the policies cover only redundancy – so, it’s no good if you’re sacked or decide to resign.
 To claim for redundancy, you need to be registered unemployed and actively seeking work.
 MPPI doesn’t cover voluntary redundancy, unless you’ve taken this option to become a full-time carer.